ossf/wg-best-practices-os-developers/CHARTER.md

    - v. appointing representatives to work with other open source or open standards communities;

  - f.
-The working group lead is responsible for
+The Technical Initiative lead is responsible for

    - i. facilitating discussions, seeking consensus, and where necessary, voting on technical matters relating to the Technical Initiative; and